The Client Relationship

 No materials are required for purchase at the bookstore

-Course Materials: Distributed through the TWEN website at no cost
+Course Materials: Distributed through the TWEN website or in class at no cost.

 Materials on Georgia Legal Ethics (including the Georgia Rules of Professional Conduct)